portworx/px-docs/cloud/terraform.md

 keywords: terraform, automation, terraporx, cloud
 sidebar: home_sidebar
 redirect_from: "/terraporx.html"
+meta-description: “Portworx has open-sourced the Terraporx repository, containing Terraform scripts for a number of cloud providers.
+Check it out!”
 ---

 To facilitate automation, Portworx has open-sourced the **Terraporx** repository, containing